 Lawsuits and Disputes: If you are involved in a lawsuit or a dispute, we may disclose medical information about you in response to a court or administrative order.
 We may disclose medical information about you in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request or to obtain an order protecting the information released.

 Law Enforcement: We may release medical information if asked to do so by a law enforcement official: in response to a court order, subpoena, warrant, summons or administrative request; and in other limited circumstances.

-State-Specific Requirements: Texas has reporting requirements that include population-based activities relating to improving health or reducing health care costs.
+State-Specific Requirements: Texas has some reporting requirements including population-based activities relating to improving health or reducing health care costs.
 Some Texas privacy laws may apply additional legal requirements.
-If the state privacy laws are stricter than federal privacy laws, the state law pre-empts the federal law.
+If the state privacy laws are stricter than federal privacy laws, the state law preempts the federal law.

 If you have any questions regarding your privacy rights or this notice, please contact United Regional’s Privacy Officer.
-If you believe your privacy rights have been violated, you may file a written complaint with the United Regional Privacy Officer at the address below or with the Secretary of the Department of Health and Human Services at 1-877-696-6775.
-You will not be penalized for filing a complaint.
+If you believe your privacy rights have been violated you may file a written complaint with the United Regional Privacy Officer at the address below, or with U.S. Department of Health and Human Services Office for Civil Rights at the contact information below.
+We will not retaliate against you for filing a complaint.

 United Regional Health Care System

 U.S. Department of Health and Human Services for Civil Rights

 Other uses and disclosures of health information not covered by this notice or the laws that apply to us will be made only with your written permission.
 If you provide us permission to use or disclose health information about you, you may revoke that permission, in writing, at any time.
 If you revoke your permission, we will no longer use or disclose health information about you for the reasons covered by your written authorization.
 You understand that we are unable to take back any disclosures we have already made with your permission, and that we are required to retain our records of the care that we provided for you.